rilopez/rilopez.com/content/books/what-got-you-here.md

 ---
-title: "What Got You Here"
+title: "What Got You Here Won't Get You There"
 date: 2009-05-08T04:33:50Z
 author: "Marshall goldsmit"
 tags: [leadership]